Upload new images. The image library for this site will open in a new window.

 Some practicum training starts in the first year, when students

-typically conduct their first assessment at the Psychological Services Training Center.
+typically conduct their first assessment at the Institute for Community Mental Health Clinic.
 Practicum intensifies in the second year, when students

 serve as primary therapists under close faculty supervision at the